Skip to Content

 Wisconsin Joins the Majority: Profit Losses Due to COVID-19 Not Insured

-By: David P. Hollander
+By: Attorney David Hollander

 Nationwide, restaurants and bars felt financial strain over the past two years.
 With measures in place to prevent the spread of COVID-19, many food and beverage businesses were subject to restrictions on the use of their in-person dining rooms.
 In a recent case, the Wisconsin Supreme Court found that COVID-19 related business interruption losses were […]